neondatabase/postgresql_anonymizer/README.md

 **You now have access to the following functions :**

+### Noise

+* anon.numeric_noise_column(table, column,ratio) if ratio = 0.33, all values
+  of the column will be randomly shifted with a ratio of +/- 33%

+* anon.datetime_noise_column(table, column,interval) if interval = '2 days',
+  all values of the column will be randomly shifted by +/- 2 days

 ### Shuffling

-* anon.shuffle(table, column) will rearrange all values in a given column
+* anon.shuffle_column(table, column) will rearrange all values in a given column

 ### Fake data